sneakysneak/docs/pages/custom-connectors/06-parameters.md

 | Partner Connector Property | The Parameter is available in the Cyclr Console's Application Connector Library entry, allowing it to be set once for use across all Account Connectors. |
 | Multiline | The Parameter is displayed as a textbox allowing multiple lines to be entered, rather than a single line textbox. |

+> **Warning**: A parameter cannot be both an Account Connector Property and a Partner Connector Property.
+If both are selected, your connector may behave unpredictably.